 Meet Anis, the tailor who became a polio eradicator

-Anis recalls, “I faced tough refusal families who denied their children the polio vaccine.
+Masooda recalls her early days with the programme, “I faced tough refusal families who denied their children the polio vaccine.
 A woman refused to vaccinate her younger sister.
 After one year, the sister died of measles as she hadn’t been vaccinated against it.
 Now, the same woman has a baby girl and she frequently takes her baby to the health centre for vaccination.
 Sadly, she learnt her lesson the hard way”.

-“I will continue to work hard, for every child to be able to walk, attend school and grow healthy.
+To eradicate polio from Afghanistan, Masooda thinks there is a lot more to do.
+She says, “I will continue to work hard, for every child to be able to walk, attend school and grow healthy.
 It is the whole community cause for generations to come.”